cannydee/Prototyping/README.md

 # Prototyping
 The prototype mobile app for the case study, Bagsbycanny

 This was my final business analysis project on Bagsbycanny called Prototyping.
+The goal of this project was to develop a prototype app as one of the business solutions identified for Bagsbycanny.

 A prototype is an early sample, model, or release of a product built to test a concept or process.
 It is generally used to evaluate a new design to enhance precision by analysts and users.
 A prototype app is a preliminary visual mock-up that looks like a real app, and demonstrates the app's fundamental design and function but doesn't contain any working code.